srcspider/nightdragon/README.md

 set the correct rewrite base in the `.htaccess` file (as an example) as well as the `path` in the `PUBPATH/config.php` file.
-You should try to avoid using `.htaccess` files but for simplicity this is the default for testing since Apache with .htaccess support is so easy to setup.
+You should try to avoid using `.htaccess` files but for simplicity this is the default for testing since Apache with `.htaccess` support is so easy to setup.

 -

-More documentation is provided in the demo application and `docs/` directory.
+More documentation is provided in the demo application and `+App/help/` directory.

 Running Tests
 =============